an7708/prodesk-capstone-project---VitalSync/README.md

 **PatientProfiles**

-Extended data for users with role `patient`.
+Extended data for users with the role `patient`.
 References `Users` via `userId`.
 Created in the same request as the user document on registration.

 ```
 _id               ObjectId   Primary key